 When space is at such a premium, it’s important to consider if you need the 400mm.
 It might not sound like a lot, but it adds space to the interior but can make the van harder to drive for some people.

 Does VW still make Campervans?

-The Volkswagen California is a campervan that has been produced by the German automaker Volkswagen since 1988.
-It is based on the Transporter base vehicle, and is sold in Europe, Australia, South Africa, and Asia.
+The Volkswagen California is a campervan produced by the German automaker Volkswagen since 1988.
+It is based on the Transporter base vehicle and is sold in Europe, Australia, South Africa, and Asia.

-The California comes in a variety of different floor plans and interior configurations, and can be equipped with features such as a kitchen, a bathroom, and a pop-up roof.
-It’s a great campervan but is usually the most expensive camper on the market.
-You also don’t get as much flexibility in the layout as you do when converting your own vehicle.
+The California comes in various floor plans and interior configurations and can be equipped with features such as a kitchen, a bathroom, and a pop-up roof.
+It’s an excellent campervan but is usually the most expensive camper on the market.
+You also don’t get as much flexibility in the layout as when converting your vehicle.